 - Tiredness or fatigue

-If you think you may have this problem, you need to go to the doctor to get a correct diagnosis.
+If you think you may have this problem, then you need to go to the doctor in order to get a correct diagnosis.

-Lupus is classified as an autoimmune disease and may be another reason why your joints hurt.
+Lupus is classified as an autoimmune disease and is one of the causes of joint pain.